mgoodwingb/jaswig.github.io/_posts/2016-07-07-three-ways-to-boost-your-work-ethic.markdown

 ### Tips for work ethic improvement

 A big portion of our lives is devoted to work.
 And work is done in offices.
-But what is the defenition of "an office" in a time where people are craving for flexibility, health and happiness.
+But what is the defenition of "an office" in a time where we crave flexibility and happiness.
 <!--more-->

 ![Happy Office](/images/blog/Happy Office 1.jpg){:.medium}